nanostores/nanostores/README.md

 }
 ```

-It is part of [Logux] project, but can be used without any other Logux parts.
+It is part of [Logux] project but can be used without any other Logux parts.

 <a href="https://evilmartians.com/?utm_source=logux-client">